stef-cruz/open_rent/README.md

 # OpenRent - Rent Register Dublin

 ## Overview

-[OpenRent](http://ci-milestone3.herokuapp.com/) is a Rent Register for Dublin.
-Users can insert the tenancy and then rent amount.
+[OpenRent](http://ci-milestone3.herokuapp.com/) is a Rent Register for Dublin city.
 The objective is to deliver a service to society which will aid in the fight for illegal rent increases.
 This public register can also help identifying pressure zones with accurate and up to date information.

 ## Table of Contents